 All children who are eligible for special education and related services must be given the opportunity for what is formally known as a "free appropriate public education" (FAPE).
-A FAPE provides special education and related services that must be provided at no cost to you.
-The FAPE must meet Mississippi standards and comply with an Individualized Education Program (IEP) that is designed to meet your child's specific and unique needs.
+A FAPE provides special education and related services at no cost to you.
+The FAPE must meet Louisiana standards and comply with an Individualized Education Program (IEP) that is designed to meet your child's specific and unique needs.